Advantech-IIoT/documents/wise710a1/2gb-ubuntu18044/index.md

 sr1     11:1    1 1024M  0 rom
 ```

-In this example, the SD card block device is `sdc`.
+In this example case, the SD card block device is `sdc`.

 Then, enter the scripts sub-directory in package.